You are here:

 Inspections and citations are on Federal OSHA's website

 An employer or employee can request an informal conference to discuss with Oregon OSHA:

 A request for an informal conference alone is not considered an appeal, although the same request may serve as both a request for an informal conference and a request for an appeal, provided that it includes all the required elements.

-Appeals are scheduled for an informal conference with an Oregon OSHA appeals specialist.
-During that conference, the appeals specialist, the compliance officer, and the employer will discuss the issues in question.
-The appeals specialist has the authority to resolve the citation.
+Appeals are normally scheduled for an informal conference with an Oregon OSHA appeals specialist.
+During such conferences, the appeals specialist, the compliance officer, and the employer will discuss the issues in question.
+The appeals specialist has the authority to resolve the appealed citation.

-An employer who is not satisfied with the informal conference may further pursue the matter before an administrative law judge of the Workers’ Compensation Board.
+An employer who is not satisfied with the outcome of the informal conference may further pursue their appeal before an administrative law judge of the Workers’ Compensation Board.